open-source-tabletop/cadence/releases/v0.1/core-rules.md

 In addition a model divides the battlefield into two zones: it's front and rear arcs.
 Draw a line through the center of your model at a right angle to the forward facing, everything in front of that line is considered the front arc with everything behind that line considered the rear arc.
 A model or object is in the front arc if any part of it is within the front arc.

-### Assault Range

-All models have an area extending 1 inch around them called their Assault Range.
-A model is within assault range of an enemy (and vice versa) if they are within 1 inch of each other.
-If at least one model from a unit is within Assault Range with an enemy unit then the whole unit counts as being within Assault Range with that unit.

 ## Weapons

 In order to fight, your models require weapons and these will be listed in your unit profile.
 Weapons have their own set of attributes which are usually provided in your module or army list.
 These are:

 - Range (Rng): The distance the weapon can make an attack up to.
+When a range is given with 2 values this is both a minimum and a maximum distance at which it can be used.
 - Attacks (Att): The volume or intensity of the attacks from the weapon.
 - Damage (Dmg): The damage each successful hit from the weapon inflicts.
 - Piercing (Prc): The weapons ability to negate armour.